Bag0niku/Oregon_Wine/README.md

 - Oregon Wine industry information from

 ## Instructions
-Notes to know before you get started using the web app <a href=http://www.oregonvineyards.wine/>http://www.oregonvineyards.wine/ </a> :
+Notes to know before you get started using the web app:
 - By no means does this dataset include all wine, or all wine rated from the review sources we gathered from, however it has alot of wine and the data will expand in the future to include future published reviews; a process not yet automated.
 The same goes for the vineyards and wineries in our data.
 There are several I know of and have been to but are not within the dataset.
 Their data will be added in the future.
 - Currently the only filter parameter upon intial load is wine made in Oregon because wine is made all over the world and it was inevitable for some of it to wind up in our data retrieval.
 - The checkbox next to the title of the search filter parameter must be checked to be applied to the search results.